Beery Cupcake and Boozy Frosting

 Add the brown syrup to the rest of the ingredients.
 This batter will be runny.
 Don’t Startle.
 It’s just fine.
 Combine well using a spatula.

 Bake at 350º F/180° C for 15-17 minutes.
-Check doneness by inserting a wooden skewer into the center of the cake.
-If it comes out clean, then it is done.The cup cakes were done earlier than the square cake.
+Check doneness by inserting a wooden skewer into the center of the cupcakes.
+If it comes out clean, then it is done.The cupcakes were done earlier than the square cake.
 Bake the pan cake for another 10 minutes.
 Cool the cupcakes completely before frosting.

 Jack Daniel’s Boozy Frosting